machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 - Opens a file relative to the current project working directory.
 - Reads the entire file as text.
 - Uses the requested character encoding, or `UTF-8` by default.
+- Returns `File not found.` when the target file does not exist.

 **Features**
 - Useful for reviewing source files, configuration files, templates, and documentation.
 - Returns the exact current content of the selected file.
-- Returns `File not found.` when the target file does not exist.
+- Supports custom text decoding when a different charset is needed.

 **Input parameters**
 - `file_path` *(string, required)*: Path to the file to read.